 However, if the asset's start time does not occur within five years of this time, you must use the effective life that is in force at the asset's start time.
-For an item of plant acquired under a contract entered into, otherwise acquired or started to be constructed before 11.45am (by legal time in the ACT) on 21 September 1999, there is no restriction on the period within which the plant must be used.
+For an item of plant acquired under a contract entered into, otherwise acquired or started to be constructed before 11.45am AEST on 21 September 1999, there is no restriction on the period within which the plant must be used.
 The general rule in the previous paragraph applies to such plant.

-The latest Taxation Ruling at the time of publication of this guide is Taxation Ruling TR 2017/2 - Income tax: effective life of depreciating assets (applicable from 1 July 2017), which lists the Commissioner's determinations of the effective life for various depreciating assets.
+The latest Taxation Ruling at the time of publication of this guide is Taxation Ruling TR 2020/3 - Income tax: effective life of depreciating assets (applicable from 1 July 2020), which lists the Commissioner's determinations of the effective life for various depreciating assets.